Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups

 \subsection{Main results}

-Recall that the $F G$-module $\F^G$ is isomorphic in a natural way to the left regular $\F G$-module $\F G$, cf. Eq.\eqref{eq F^G to FG}; in this way any function $g\in\F^G$ is identified with the element $g=\sum_{\al\in G}g(\al)\al\in\F G$.
-And, the $F G$-module $\F^X$ is isomorphic in a natural way to the permutation $\F G$-module $\F X$, cf. Eq.\eqref{eq F^X to FX}; in this way any function $f\in\F^X$ is identified with the element $f=\sum_{x\in X}f(x)x\in\F X$.
-Then the surjective map Eq.\eqref{def zeta_x_0 on G} induces a surjective linear map (denoted by $\zeta_{x_0}$ again)
+Recall that the $\F G$-module $\F^G$ is naturally isomorphic to the left regular $\F G$-module $\F G$, cf. Equation \eqref{eq F^G to FG}.
+Under this, any function $g\in\F^G$ is identified with the element $g=\sum_{\al\in G}g(\al)\al\in\F G$.
+Analogously, the $\F G$-module $\F^X$ is isomorphic in a natural way to the permutation $\F G$-module $\F X$, cf. Equation \eqref{eq F^X to FX}.
+Here, any function $f\in\F^X$ is identified with the element $f=\sum_{x\in X}f(x)x\in\F X$.
+The surjective map defined in Equation \eqref{def zeta_x_0 on G} induces another surjective linear map (which we denote by $\zeta_{x_0}$ again) given by